 But nowadays there are so many more ways to experience labs.
 Your teen can watch virtual labs on YouTube, for instance.

 ChemExplained Homeschool Chemistry comes with video lab experiments for your teen to follow along.
 (They also have complete instructions so you CAN do them at home if you want — the best of both worlds!)

 College Prep Science used to offer weekend lab intensives, when your student could complete umpteen labs in a short amount of time along with other teens — but I see now that since Covid these are not available any more.
 They do sound like fun, though, so hopefully that sort of thing will come back.
 CPS also has virtual labs, including a one-week online lab intensive in December 2021 — so that's kinda the same thing!
 If you'd like to read a review of College Prep Science, you can do that here: Five Awesome Benefits of Using In-Person Classes for Your Homeschool Science Lab Requirements (at As We Walk Along the Road).

-Another option is Kristin Moon’s self-paced high school science lab courses.
-This is probably the easiest way to add labs to the curriculum you’ve already chosen.
-Kristin is an amazing teacher who will inspire your teen to LOVE science!
+Another option is Kristin Moon's self-paced high school science lab courses.
+This is probably the easiest way to add labs to the

 Or you could join a homeschool co-op and have someone else lead a classroom of teens in doing labs.
 My last daughter had this opportunity, which made things muy bien for me!

 While some of these options may cost money, at least you don't have the mess!
 Not having to clean up always goes on the plus side for me, LOL.

 Myth #5: Lab reports must be complicated and lengthy.